 - holding executive leaders to account for the educational and financial performance of a charitable company funded by the public purse.

-The board of trustees oversees the business of the multi academy trust and may exercise all the powers of the trust in compliance with its charitable objects, company and charity law.
+The Board of Trustees oversees the business of the Trust and may exercise all the powers of the Trust in compliance with its charitable objects, company and charity law.

 This is a position with a term of four years and involves meetings and visits which may take place during the day or early evening.

 Almost anyone over 18 years of age can become a Member or Trustee.
 There are no particular qualifications or requirements, other than the ability to give time to the role and a capacity for working with other people.

 What is important to the role is a specific working skill set relevant to the team (education, HR, data analysis, finance, project management) and the ability to give a time commitment to the position.

 You will be required to undertake certain vetting checks (such as an enhanced DBS check) which need to take place before you can be appointed, in line with legislation to keep children safe in education.